centic9/codec-fuzz/README.md

-This is a small project for fuzzing Apache Commons CLI with the [jazzer](https://github.com/CodeIntelligenceTesting/jazzer) fuzzing tool.
+This is a small project for fuzzing [Apache Commons Codec](https://commons.apache.org/proper/commons-codec/) with the [jazzer](https://github.com/CodeIntelligenceTesting/jazzer) fuzzing tool.

 See [Fuzzing](https://en.wikipedia.org/wiki/Fuzzing) for a general description of the theory behind fuzzy testing.